Plane Polarization in Comptonization process : a Monte Carlo study: Polarization measurement along a meridian plane after single scattering

 \subsection{Averaged degree of polarization}

-The partially polarized incident photons of degree of polarization $p_I$ and the angle of polarization $\phi_I$ can be an average behaviour of total n type of incident photons which have different degree and angle of polarization, say $p_j$ and $\phi_j$ for $j^{th}$ incident photons.
-In context of Compton scattering, it can be expressed as (using equation \ref{mod-polz-scat0}) \beqn p_I \cos(2(\theta'_e+\phi_I)) + 1 = \frac{1}{n}\sum_{J=1}^n [p_j \cos(2(\theta'_e+\phi_j)) + 1 ], \eeqn For example, one has unpolarized photons which is a combination of two types of photon with $p_1 =p_0, \phi_1 =\phi_0$ and $p_2 = p_0$, $\phi_2=\phi_o+\pi/2$.
+The partially polarized incident photons of degree of polarization $p_I$ and the angle of polarization $\phi_I$ can be an average behaviour of total n type of incident photons which have different degree and angle of polarization, say $p_j$ and $\phi_j$ for $j^{th}$ type incident photons respectively.
+In context of Compton scattering, it can be expressed for $\xi$-angle variable as (using equation \ref{mod-polz-scat0}) \beqn p_I \cos(2(\xi+\phi_I)) + 1 = \sum_{J=1}^n \frac{1}{n}[p_j \cos(2(\xi+\phi_j)) + 1 ], \eeqn For example, one has unpolarized photons which is a combination of two types of photon with $p_1 =p_0, \phi_1 =\phi_0$ and $p_2 = p_0$, $\phi_2=\phi_o+\pi/2$.
 It would be true for any value of $p_0$ (e.g., $p_0 = 1$).
 We use this characteristic to estimate the PD and PA for emergent photons either after single scattering or multi scattering.
-For this we compute the $\phi_j$ using equation (\ref{av_pol}), as $\tan 2\phi_j = \frac{U}{Q}$, and compute the averaged $p_j$ (over $\phi$) as a function of $\theta$ as, $p_j$ = $\frac{\langle Q\rangle}{\langle I\rangle}$.
+For this we compute the $\chi_j$ (PA of the $j^{th}$ type scattered photons) using equation (\ref{av_pol}), as $\tan 2\chi_j = \frac{U}{Q}$, and compute the averaged $p_j$ (over $\phi$, PA of the incident photons) as a function of $\theta$ as, $p_j$ = $\frac{\langle Q\rangle}{\langle I\rangle}$.